-Yes, it happened.
-Yesterday was the day we never anticipated.
-After 5 and a half years of full time travel we met our first major airport related problem.
+Yes, it happened, the day we never anticipated.
+After 5 and a half years of full time travel we met our first major booking related problem.
 We turned up to board our flight to be told that no, actually, we weren’t getting on their plane today.
 Our tickets didn’t exist, our flights had been cancelled and we were standing there at the check-in desk with 2 kids and 6 backpacks ( which were, like me, overweight) with nowhere to go, as Go To Gate continued to message us with flight confirmations.

 Our day started around 5am with the usual frantic packing activity that goes with a big airport day.
 I muttered, grumped and organised 3 people’s gear into packing cubes and bags while Chef just shoved all his stuff into the top of his backpack, as usual.